knuesel/callisto/README.md

 Note that preconfigured arguments can always be overridden when a function is called.
 For example `#let (Cell, In, Out) = config(nb: "file.ipynb", count: "execution")` followed with `#Cell(0, nb: "another-file.ipynb")` will use the "global" `count` setting with the `another-file.ipynb` notebook.

-Another important, lower-level function is `cells` (and its `cell` alias): it ca be used to retrieve raw cell dicts reflecting the notebook JSON structure, with minimal processing applied:
+Another important, lower-level function is `cells` (and its `cell` alias): it can be used to retrieve raw cell dicts reflecting the notebook JSON structure, with minimal processing applied:

 - A cell ID is generated if missing (this field is mandatory since nbformat 4.5).